parsaeisa/Notes/Software engineering/Node js.md

 console.log(`Database URI: ${dbUri}`);
 ```

-## Commands
+## Interacting with database

-In this section, useful commands for generating project files are listed.

-### npx
-It is a tool that comes with Node.js and allows you to execute binaries (CLI tools) from
-`node_modules` or directly fetch and run a package without globally installing it

-It comes before other node.js related CLIs.

-It:
-- doesn't need globally installing a CLI that you want to use
-- uses the last version of a CLI.

-### typeorm
+For Interacting with database in Node.js, typeorm is used.
 It handles database schema changes and is used for managing migrations.
 By managing I mean:
 - Creating
 - Running
 - Reverting

 Put these lines in your package.json (in "scripts" tag):
 ```
 "migration:generate": "./node_modules/.bin/ts-node ./node_modules/.bin/typeorm migration:generate -d ./src/datasource.ts ./migrations/$npm_config_name",